paulssonlab/paulssonlab/paulssonlab/src/paulssonlab/martens/trenchcoat/README.md

-  convert              Convert a directory of ND2 files to an HDF5 file. corrections          Generate camera bias and flat field corrections... kymographs           Generate kymographs. segment              Detect cells and write their properties and masks to... trench-detect        Detect trenches and write their rectangular regions... trench-measurements  Analyze whole trenches, without cell segmentation.
+  convert              Convert a directory of ND2 files to an HDF5 file. corrections          Generate camera bias and flat field corrections... kymographs           Generate kymographs. print-metadata       Print the HDF5 metadata to the terminal. segment              Detect cells and write their properties and masks to... trench-detect        Detect trenches and write their rectangular regions... trench-measurements  Analyze whole trenches, without cell segmentation.